 - Gradually, make healthy choices

 - Count those carbohydrates to keep the blood sugar in control.

 So does that mean I can never eat cake again?
 She said it was okay to indulge in a small piece once in a while and keep track of it.

 I have to say the word diet sounds unattractive to me.
 Unfortunately, diabetes is a lifelong condition and has no cure.
 The best option is to keep it under control by making healthy food choices.
 Take a look at the food pyramid for diabetes:

 What we need to know about carbohydrates for living with type 2 diabetes

 Counting carbs means knowing how to read labels and which foods are carb-rich so you can control your portions.
-A dietician can help you develop a good meal plan that suits your lifestyle, keeps you satisfied and gives you the right amount of calories.
+A dietician can help you develop a good meal plan that suits your lifestyle, keeps you satisfied, and gives you the right number of calories.

 What are healthy carbohydrates?